Cancer

 Surgery

-Surgery for brain tumors is usually the first step in precision treatment.
-The goal of most surgeries is to remove as much of the tumor as possible without causing new neurological problems, such as language problems, memory issues or difficulty with balance.
-Sometimes a biopsy is recommended in which a needle is used to obtain tissue through a small hole in the skull.
+Brain tumor surgery is usually the first step in precision treatment.
+Most surgeries aim to remove as much of the tumor as possible without causing new neurological problems, such as language or memory issues or difficulty with balance.
+Sometimes a biopsy is recommended, in which a needle is used to obtain tissue through a small hole in the skull.
 The decision about what kind of surgery, the goal of the surgery and associated risks are discussed with a brain tumor neurosurgeon.
 This may include clinical trials that require surgery.
-Neurosurgical procedures are performed in specialized operating rooms at Piedmont Atlanta Hospital using advanced surgical techniques and advanced imaging technologies, including computer neuro-navigation.
+Neurosurgical surgeries are performed in special operating rooms at Piedmont Atlanta Hospital using advanced surgical techniques and imaging technologies, including computer-assisted brain navigation and spine navigation.
+Piedmont Neurosurgeons have also pioneered Laser Interstitial Thermotherapy (LITT), a minimally invasive surgical approach to destroy tumors through a tiny burr hole typically used for a needle biopsy and closed with 1-2 stitches.
+The hospital stay for such procedures is typically only 1-2 days and most patients go directly home.

 Surgery for spinal cord tumors is a highly specialized area of neurosurgery.
-The goals of surgery for these rare tumors include a biopsy to make an accurate diagnosis, removal of tumor tissue in certain tumor types, and removal of nearby structures, such as bones of the spine, to reduce symptoms and restore function.
+The goals of surgery for these tumors often include a biopsy to make an accurate diagnosis, removal of tumor tissue in certain tumor types, and removal of nearby structures, such as spine bones, to reduce symptoms and restore function.

 Radiation Therapy